-Homemade Red Chile Sauce for tamales is made from dried chile peppers and earthy and wonderful warm spices.
-This red chile sauce is our go-to recipe to blend with shredded pork to make Red Chile Pork Tamales.
+Homemade Red Chile Sauce for tamales is made from dried chile pepper pods.
+Earthy and wonderful with warm spices, this red chile sauce is our go-to recipe to blend with shredded pork to make Red Chile Pork Tamales.

-I use Dried Guajillo Peppers.
-As this is what Rosa uses.
-Guajillo are the most commonly used peppers in Mexican Cuisine.
+Dried Guajillo Peppers is what Rosa uses to make her sauce.
+Guajillo are the most commonly used peppers in Mexican Cuisine and readily available on the Mexican aisle at your local grocer.
 They are dried Mirasol chiles.
 The heat is considered to be mild to medium.
 PepperScale outlines the flavor profile perfectly.

 The last time we visited Taos and Santa Fe, I brought home a passel of dried chiles.